grepinsight/.dotfiles/git/git.cheatsheet.md

 # Git Rm

-When you want remove a file that has been committed
+When you want remove / forget a file that has been committed

     git rm --cached /path/to/file